Peripheral tolerance: Intrinsic mechanisms of T cell peripheral tolerance

-Although the majority of self-reactive T cell clones are deleted in the thymus by the mechanisms of central tolerance, low affinity self-reactive T cells continuously escape to the immune periphery.
-Therefore, additional mechanisms exist to prevent self-reactive and unrestained T cells responses.
+Although the majority of self-reactive T cell clones are deleted in the thymus by the mechanisms of central tolerance, low-affinity self-reactive T cells continuously escape to the immune periphery.
+Therefore, additional mechanisms exist to prevent self-reactive and unrestrained T cell responses.

 Quiescence

 When naive T cells exit the thymus, they are in a quiescent state.
-That means they are in the G0 stage of the cell cycle and they have low metabolic, transcriptional and translational activities.
-Quiescence can prevent naive T cell activation after tonic signaling.
-After antigen exposure and costimulation, naive T cells start the process called quiescence exit, which results in proliferation and effector differentiation.
+That means they are in the non-proliferative, G0 stage of the cell cycle and they have low metabolic, transcriptional and translational activities, but still retain the capacity to enter the cell cycle.
+Quiescence can prevent naive T cell activation after tonic signaling, meaning that T cells may be constitutively activated when not in the presence of a ligand.
+After antigen exposure and co-stimulation, naive T cells start the process called quiescence exit, which results in proliferation and effector differentiation.

+Naive cells must enter and exit a quiescent state at the proper timing in their life cycle.
+If T cells exit a quiescence prematurely, there is a lack of tolerance to potential self-reactive cells.
+T cells rely on negative regulators to keep them in a quiescence state until they are ready for exit; the downregulation of negative regulators increases T cell activation.
+Premature and overactivation of T cells can lead to harmful downstream responses and possibly trigger an autoimmune response.

+As cells exit a quiescent state, they will up regulate enzymes that are responsible for production of essential pathways (nucleic acids, proteins, carbohydrates, etc.).
+At this stage, the T cell will enter the cell cycle and continue to be metabolically active.

 Ignorance

+When self-reactive T cells escape thymic deletion, they may enter an ignorant state.
+Self-reactive T cells can fail to initiate immune response after recognition of self-antigen.
+These T cells are not classified as dysfunctional members of the immune response; rather, they are antigen-inexperienced naive cells that will remain in circulation.
+These cells retain the ability to become activated if in the presence of the correct stimuli.